^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A thyroid cyst - abdominal mass in one of the most important glands of the human body, the thyroid, is a benign, very small tumor that has colloidal contents inside.
+A thyroid cyst is a cavity formation in one of the most important glands of the human body - the thyroid gland - it is a benign, very small tumor containing colloidal contents inside.

-Many endocrinologists unite the nodules, cysts and adenomas in one category, there is still no clear boundary between these forms, although they are different in their structure.
-In clinical practice, cysts are called formations of 15 millimeters, all that is less than this limit is considered an enlarged follicle (1.5 mm and above).
-Adenoma is a benign mature tumor consisting of the epithelium of the thyroid gland, and a node is a lesion that has a dense, fibrous capsule within it.
+Many endocrinologists combine nodular formations, cysts and adenomas into one category, there is still no clear boundary between these forms, although they differ in their structure.
+In clinical practice, cysts are formations of 15 millimeters and larger, everything smaller than this border is considered an enlarged follicle (from 1.5 mm and above).
+An adenoma is a benign mature tumor consisting of the epithelium of the thyroid gland, and a node is a formation in the form of a lesion, having a dense, fibrous capsule inside.

-According to statistics, a cyst is diagnosed in 3-5% of cases of all diseases of thyroid glandula thyroid.
-The cyst of the thyroid gland most often develops in women, grows asymptomatically in the initial stage as a complication of the underlying endocrine disease, and very rarely malignizes (takes on a malignant form).
-It may be different in morphological form, but, as a rule, it has a favorable prognosis with timely diagnosis and treatment.
+According to statistics, a cyst is diagnosed in 3-5% of all diseases of the glandula thyroidea - the thyroid gland.
+A thyroid cyst most often develops in women, in the initial stage it grows asymptomatically as a complication of the main endocrine disease, and very rarely becomes malignant (acquires a malignant form).
+It can be different in morphological form, but, as a rule, has a favorable prognosis with timely diagnosis and treatment.

-• Hyperthermia - high body temperature, sometimes up to 39-40 degrees.
+• Hyperthermia is a high body temperature, sometimes up to 39-40 degrees.

 • Enlarged cervical lymph node.